In this Park Facility

-For maps, directions, attraction information, and other details, please visit explorewashingtonpark.org.
+For maps, travel information, attraction information, parking information, and other details and helpful tips, please visit Explore Washington Park.

 Where does parking revenue go?

-100% of parking revenue stays in Washington Park.
+100% of parking revenue supports Washington Park.
 Recent improvements include:

 - Better maintenance and security